Trying out for your high school golf team can be nerve-racking and confusing for a lot of first-timers.

-9 Simple Tips to Make Your High School Golf Team:
+9 Tips on How To Make Your High School Golf Team

 - Find an Instructor

 - Short Game Over Driving Range

 - Play the Right Golf Ball and Load Up

 - Invest in A Carry Bag or Pull Cart